School Districts Suing JUUL

-The costs to school districts don’t stop there.
+The costs to school districts and public entities don’t stop there.
 In addition to systems and processes designed to stop students from using JUUL, administrators have found they must also invest in treatment for those who have become addicted.
 This comes in the form of counselors and preventative programs designed to provide students with long-term support.
 With not only teenagers but also young children being exposed to, and in many cases becoming users of, JUUL, schools are beginning to understand the fight against addiction may be a very long one.

 Nicotine is a drug, and when an addict needs a drug but lacks the means to get a “fix,” he or she may resort to theft and other crimes to support their habit.

 One study conducted by a University of Texas at San Antonio criminal justice professor looked at a national sample of 8th and 10th graders.
 The study found that adolescents who vape are at a heightened risk of engaging in criminal activities such as violence and property theft.
 Even students who vaped cannabis (THC) were found to be significantly more likely to engage in violent and property crimes than students who used traditional forms of marijuana.